VincentTam/vincenttam.github.io/source/_posts/2014-06-10-my-settings-for-rss-1.markdown

 As can be seen from Clapper's RSS feed page, each popup image appears *three* times.

-{% imgpopup /images/posts/RSS1/3img.png 80% Clapper's RSS %}
+{% img fancybox /images/posts/RSS1/3img.png 'Clapper's RSS' 'fig1' %}

 <!-- more -->